Primary Treatment for Wastewater – Process and Details

 In the previous blog, Wastewater Treatment- Stages and Process full details, I had given an overview of the wastewater treatment process.
 In this blog, we go on a trip with wastewater entering the primary treatment plant.
 Let’s dive deep into primary treatment for wastewater and closely observe each of the processes.

-Screens and settling tanks remove the majority of the floating materials from the wastewater.
-Wastewater passes through bar screens consisting of parallel metal bars, wires or grating kept across the flow inclined at 30o-60o.
-According to the method of cleaning, the screens can be manually cleaned or mechanically cleaned screens.
-For manually cleaned racks the aperture size ranges from 25-50 mm and 5 to 40 mm for mechanically cleaned racks.
+Screens and settling units remove most floating and large materials from the wastewater.
+The flow passes through screening and grit removal wastewater equipment such as bar screens.
+These screens consist of parallel metal bars, wires, or gratings placed at a 30°–60° angle to the flow.
+Based on the cleaning system, screens can be manually cleaned or mechanically cleaned.
+In manually cleaned racks, the opening size ranges from 25–50 mm.
+For mechanically cleaned screens, the opening size ranges from 5–40 mm.

 Based on the size of the screen opening, we have 3 types of screens as follows: